davisg01/USAJOBS-Data-Storage-and-Analysis/README.md

   1. Download and open both py files
   2. Install MySQL Workbench
   3. Ensure you have a connection between Python and MySQL
   4. Ensure pyspark is properly installed on your machine before running data_extract.py

+# Sources
+Source of API key: https://developer.usajobs.gov/api-reference/